News Tribune’s Tacoma building is on the market as it seeks new offices downtown

-In yet another sign of a changing news business, the The News Tribune of Tacoma will move most of its staff and business operations to a new office in the city’s downtown and sell its current building on South State Street.
+In yet another sign of a changing news business, The News Tribune of Tacoma will move most of its staff and business operations to a new office in the city’s downtown and sell its current building on South State Street.

 The current building, which sits on a 5-acre lot overlooking the Allenmore Golf Course, about a mile west of downtown Tacoma, is listed for $17.5 million.